 Before the data collectors start asking about the respondents’ job satisfaction, they should show the respondent the meaning of the visual scale provided at the bottom of this page.
 The most unhappy face means extremely low satisfaction while the happiest means very high satisfaction.
 The face in the middle means that the respondent is neither satisfied nor dissatisfied.
 They should explain to the respondent that s/he should respond to all the (satisfaction-related) questions by pointing to one of the faces that best represents how satisfied s/he feels.

 4) As you can see, the visual scale has 5 different options.
 Each option has a different value / score.
-The happiest face has score 5 while the most unhappy face has score 1 (neutral has 3).
+The happiest face has a score of 5, while the most unhappy face has a score of 1 (neutral has 3).
 Using this system, calculate the score per each responded question (exclude all respondents who did not respond to one or more of the asked questions).
-As a next step, for each respondent, 1) sum up all the scores received for each response, 2) then divide the result by the maximum possible score, and 3) multiply it by 100.
+As a next step, for each respondent, 1) sum up all the scores received for each response, 2) then divide the result by the maximum possible score, and 3) multiply it by 100 to convert it to a percentage.
 For example:

 - the scores of the provided answers were 4 + 3 + 5 + 4 = 16